angles-n-daemons/angles-n-daemons.github.io/content/posts/20230823-the-take-home-assignment.md

 ```
 _The project included a setup script which took all the user entered configuration values and wrote them to a sqlite database_

+The next day he moves onto the login form and route development, employing a pbkdf2 password security scheme which should demonstrate his basic understanding of secure practices.
+He slowly continues to build, adding to the back end and front end incrementally.
+There is no pressure imposed by the artificial 2 hour time limit, he only feels motivation to deliver a knock out project for the team.
+There are hiccups along the way, sometimes he gets stuck for hours at a time - but in lieu of a real deadline he just churns through these issues as they come up.

-Another day passes and he's finalized his DDL specification for his MySQL store.
-Yet another one goes by and he's added functionality for joining and leaving rooms in irc like functionality.
+Another day passes and the DDL is complete for his MySQL store.
+Yet another one goes by and there's functionality for joining and leaving rooms in IRC like functionality.
 He writes tests, stylesheets, http and websocket handlers, another angular directive.

 ![Dillsapp](/img/dillsapp.png)
 _The finished product was a fairly robust slack-like websocket application._

 When he's preparing to zip up and submit the project, it's been more than two weeks.
-More than 1200 lines of code have been hand-tailored to fit the project's specification and he feels confident that his project will carry him far.
+More than 1200 lines of code have been hand-tailored to fit the project's specification and he feels confident that this project will stand apart from the competition.

 This project is far from runnable.
 It's got a few bugs in the setup process and doesn't work perfectly.
 But if one is able to run it, it's a fairly impressive piece of work.